Brittany Cartwright Smashes Pregnancy Rumors As She Shares Treadmill Workout On Instagram

 “Let’s support each other instead of tearing each other down,” Brittany captioned the clip.
 “I’ve gained quarantine weight just like everyone else.”

-The camera then panned to a friend on a rowing machine, which Brittany captioned with a joke about everyone putting on weight except for her pal.
+The camera then panned to a friend on a rowing machine, and Brittany added a joke about everyone putting on weight except for her pal.
 The Vanderpump Rules star’s feet could be seen moving fast on the treadmill in the clip, and a shot of the duo’s workout entertainment — an episode of The Office — played in the background.

 Brittany later shared a shot of her posing by her pool in a black, one-piece swimsuit and later toasting with friends during a night out.